ipfs/community/contribution-guidelines.md

 ### Merge Approval

 We use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
 A change **requires** LGTMs from the maintainers of each component affected.
 If you know whom it may be, ping them.
-If not, ping [@RichardLitt](https://github.com/RichardLitt).

 ### Reverting Changes